ecency/ecency-mobile/README.md

 - Install: [download here](https://github.com/infinitered/reactotron/blob/master/docs/installing.md)
 - Run: After installation, start the reactotron desktop application
 - Link: For android, run `adb reverse tcp:9090 tcp:9090` and restart app.
-For iOS, it should connect without futher config.
+For iOS, it should connect without further config.
 - Usage:
   1. use `Timeline` tab to track logs and network call
-  2. use `State` tab to track redux stage changes, to track particular store, add it by it's initilzing name, example: `account`
+  2. use `State` tab to track redux stage changes, to track particular store, add it by its initializing name, example: `account`

 ## Starting for IOS